 Covering a Popcorn Ceiling With Drywall

-- Inexpensive; drywall materials and tools are cheap and available everywhere
+- Inexpensive, as drywall materials and tools are cheap and available everywhere

 - Creates a smooth surface that is ideal for paint

-- Difficult to install alone without a drywall lift; drywall is heavy and unwieldy when working overhead
+- Difficult to install alone without a drywall lift as drywall is heavy and unwieldy when working overhead

-- Drywall finishing takes practice; difficult for beginners to create a perfectly smooth, flat surface
+- Drywall finishing takes practice; it can be difficult for beginners to create a perfectly smooth, flat surface

 Covering a Popcorn Ceiling With Prepared Ceiling Planks